 - If possible, contact your financial institution with your problem first.

-- If you’re uncomfortable contacting the financial institution directly or if your problem is not addressed fairly, request help from DISB online or by submitting a form to [email protected] or 1050 First St. NE, Suite 801, Washington, DC 20002.
-You’ll need to explain your problem in more detail and include copies of letters, invoices, and other materials to document your problem.
+- If you’re uncomfortable contacting the financial institution directly or if your problem is not addressed fairly, request help from DISB online, or by submitting the downloadable form electronically to [email protected], or via mail to 1050 First St. NE, Suite 801, Washington, DC 20002.

 You can request help with a financial institution at any time.